Having access to a solid selection of drone apps is one of the best ways to take your aerial photography skills to the next level.

 Our platform is open to experienced pros and relative beginners.
 It's for any pilot that wants to earn as they fly and turn their hobby into a career.

 The DroneBase Pilot app acts as the gateway to thousands of aerial photography jobs in your area.
-And on top of giving you the power to discover and manage missions nearby, it lets you track your earnings and opens the door to AirCraft, our creative Augmented Reality tool.
+And on top of giving you the power to discover and manage missions nearby, it lets you track your earnings and fly your drone with the tight integration with DJI's SDK.